srushti-714/Azure-Arc-for-Servers/05-Optional-Exercises.md

    ![](./images/arc-1007.png)

 1. Switch to the newly opened tab in your web browser, you can see the following Reason listed.
+Similarly, you can check the Non-compliant reason for rest of the policies in this exercise.

    **Reason**
    ```